 Be visible.
 Wear as much reflective clothing as possible.
-At minimum, use a rear red light and a front white light.
+At a minimum, you must use a rear red light and a front white light attached to your bicycle.
 Visibility is also important in daytime, especially in snowy weather.
 Wear bright colours.
 Chartreuse is the most visible.

 Plan your route.
 Your summer route may not be the best route to take in the winter.
 Routes are cleared on a priority basis - to better plan your route, know what to expect.